-Knowledge: You bring two to four years of marketing and sales/support experience, preferably in media/advertising.
-Digital/news/finance experience a plus.
+Experience: You bring two to four years of marketing and sales/support experience, preferably in media/advertising.
+Digital/news/finance experience is a plus.

 A Collaborative Spirit:You have a flexible, open approach to work.
 You thrive on building clear efficiencies in unstructured environments.
 You’re self-motivated and proactive, able to navigate new environments with grace, poise and a contagious energy unmatched by anyone you know.
 You’re a strong team player and self-starter who is also extremely innovative, professional and resourceful.
 You have exceptional interpersonal skills and people trust you implicitly.

 A Love for Detail: You have strong management and project management skills from ideation to completion, with the ability to think both creatively and strategically along the way.
 You are highly organized and thoughtful in the way you approach your work.

 Strong Communication Skills:You easily flourish in a fast-paced environment and are able to clearly prioritize deadlines appropriately.
 Your sharp written and verbal communication skills provide you with the ability to present ideas both to internal teams and external clients.
 You are known for quick responses, your excellent sales materials, concise emails, and the ability to solve problems quickly and clearly.

 Technical proficiency: PowerPoint, Word and Excel are no strangers to you.
 You also have a knowledge of advertising sales, digital media and research (@Plan, ComScore, Ipsos, etc.).
 Mobile/app and social platforms are part of your everyday.

 A Love of News: You’re energized by journalism and ideally love news and current events.